xie-lang/no-typealias-constructor-call/README.md

 ```
 ## Caution

-This rule does not apply to `map2` from `Json.Decode`, so the following code will NOT report an error
+This rule does not apply to the `map` functions in `Json.Decode`, so the following code will NOT report an error

 ```elm
 type alias Point =